devFullMates/bee-app/README.md

 </p>

 ## Overview
 This web application showcases various honey-based products such as honey jars, lip balms, and other items made by a beekeeper.
 It allows users to browse through the available products and offers features for customers to be notified when out-of-stock items become available again.
-Find the backend here [Backend for this application](https://github.com/larissakoliveira/webhook-api-contentful-bees)
+[Backend for this application](https://github.com/larissakoliveira/webhook-api-contentful-bees)

 ## Features
 - **Product Catalog**: Display of products with product cards that include: